 Let’s admit it, who doesn’t like a good story, especially when the story is associated to food.
 One of the reasons I became attracted to food was that I always enjoyed a good story behind a dish.
 If you don’t know what I mean, check out this earlier post on story behind the Chinese dish called Lu Wei.

 Growing up, I was fascinated by this kind of stories.
-One of my favorite food tales has to be the story behind the world famous Mapo Tofu – the famous Chinese dish that originated from my hometown Sichuan.
+One of my favorite food tales has to be the story behind the world famous Mapo Tofu – the famous Chinese dish that originated from my hometown Sichuan (Szechuan).
 The most widely accepted story says that Mrs. Chen owned a restaurant in Sichuan province.
 To deal with leftover tofu and meat that she couldn’t sell, she started to cook the leftover tofu with the meat and other spicy condiments.
 She eventually came up with a delicious spicy tofu dish that her restaurant attracted many patrons to taste this tofu dish.
 Over time, Mrs Chen became known for this spicy tofu dish.
 Because Mrs. Chen had pockmarked face, people called her Mapo or lady with pockmarked face.
 Her tofu dish became known as Mapo Tofu.

 Not only I learned this story when I was young, I also learned how to cook Mapo at young age.
 Although very tempted, I will not call my recipe the most authentic Mapo Tofu because every family or restaurant in Sichuan cooks this dish differently and I am fully aware that there are many variations around the world ranging from the ketchup infused Cantonese style to Japanese style Mabo Dufu.